apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 1. **Labels** within a `PrometheusTimeSeries` record must be in lexicographical **order by `key`**.
 2. **Samples** within a `PrometheusTimeSeries` record must be in **`timestamp` order**, from older to newer.
 3. **All samples** belonging to the **same time-series** (a unique set of labels and metricName) must be written in **`timestamp` order**.
+4. Duplicate Samples belonging to the **same time-series** and with the **same timestamp** are not allowed

-If the Prometheus implementation supports [*out-of-order time window*](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#tsdb) is and the option is enabled, the third constraint above is relaxed, and you can send out-of-order samples within the configurable time window.
+If the Prometheus implementation supports [*out-of-order time window*](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#tsdb), and and the option is enabled, the third constraint above is relaxed.
+You can send out-of-order samples within the configurable time window.

 ### Format constraints